-5 198 631 4 460 442 incorporated Attorneys Investment Pty Ltd the Defendant of April 2021.
-Parties still exchanging documents.
-The courts is to determined a date for the sitting of the Mohale - 1 Active pension to a Municipal Employee Action for course .
-The Municipality has 2 500 000 0 None Akani A Retirment Administration Active demand for payment of the matter further .
-Awaiting prescription to run its Equity Act Letter of The Plaintiff did not pursue 125 211 125 211 None Dg Deparment A of Labour Active Mandatory Declaratory order due to failure by the Municipality to compile with the Provision o the Employment withdrawal from the 1 500 000 1 500 000
+5 198 631 4 460 442 Mohale incorporated Attorneys Lephalale Active Investment Pty Ltd EmployeeAction forThe Municipality hasRecovery ofconsulted with its legalLand that wasrepresentative on the 28thsold by theof April 2021.
+Parties stillMunicipality toexchanging documents.the DefendantThe courts is to determinedfor the Purpose a date for the sitting of theof constructingmatter.a Malla Mall 2 500 000 0 None Akani Active Retirment Administration Fund demand for the matter further .
+Awaiting payment of prescription to run its pension to a course .
+Municipal of Labour Employment Equity Act Letter of The Plaintiff did not pursue 125 211 125 211 None Dg Deparment Active of Labour Mandatory The Municipality is now Declaratory complying with the order due to provisions of the Act. failure by the Awaiting settlement Municipality to discussions and notice of compile with withdrawal from the the Provision of Applicant the 1 500 000 1 500 000